 M-100 Grenade Launcher (Available from Prologue: Awakening)

-The M-100 Grenade Launcher is the first heavy weapon you'll encounter in the campaign, and unsurprisingly its explosive output with splash damage makes it well suited to crowd control when facing groups of enemies.
+The M-100 Grenade Launcher is the first heavy weapon you'll encounter in the campaign, and naturally its explosive output with splash damage makes it well suited to crowd control when facing groups of enemies.
 The grenades it launches travel in a straight line rather than arcing down due to gravity, which means you don't need to account for drop when aiming for targets further away.

 Collector Particle Beam (Available from Act 1 Horizon)